 Ritual and tradition are powerful forces, both for good and for ill.
 Such it is with me and chowder.
 I grew up eating chowder, all sorts of chowder, really, but my mom’s is the best.
 It is a brothy, Maine-style clam chowder that is always made from the same ingredients. always in the same way.
 Any deviation is apostasy.

 Needless to say I developed a taste for this sort of chowder, no matter if it’s made with clams or fish or whatever.
 Sure, I like Manhattan “clam chowder,” but I view it as more of a perfectly nice clam soup than a proper chowder.
 There is also a Rhode Island style chowder with no tomato or dairy — also a lovely soup, but not a chowder.
 There is, however, one incarnation of chowder I loathe: It is that hideous, gloppy monstrosity a particular set of New Englanders are known to concoct, mostly I suspect for Midwestern tourists.
 And I say “Midwestern” because I recently had a version of this chowder in Minnesota that was so thick you could stand a spoon in it.
 I am gagging just thinking about it; apparently this is how many in the Midwest like their chowder.
 Gak.

 It should be pretty clear to you by now that I am, well, a little opinionated about what is and is not “chowder.”
 I blame my family, but they shouldn’t feel bad about that; like I said before, sometimes ritual and tradition are good things.

-My first tentative steps to break that training came earlier this year, with a fish chowder I designed specifically for the Great Lakes region.
+My first tentative steps to break that training came earlier this year, with a perch chowder I designed specifically for the Great Lakes region.
 It’s made with yellow perch and Polish kielbasa and is damn good if I say so myself.
 This salmon chowder is my second step.